socketry/console/guides/getting-started/README.md

 ## Program Structure

-Generally, all programs should use the global `Console.logger` instance.
+Generally, programs should use the global `Console.logger` instance.

-The per-class `include Console` allows you to

-All programs should generally use the global `Console.logger` instance.

-Generally, individual classes should not be catching and logging exceptions.

-Generally, individual classes should not be catching and logging exceptions.
+Individual classes should not be catching and logging exceptions.
 It makes for simpler code if this is handled in a few places near the top of your program.
 Exceptions should collect enough information such that logging them produces a detailed backtrace leading to the failure.